 This post may contain affiliate links, which means I may receive a small commission, at no additional cost to you, if you purchase through these links.
 See my full disclosure here.

 Calcium is crucial for optimal bone health throughout your life.

 The best way to get calcium is through foods, but if your diet falls short, calcium supplements may be a good option.
-This is likely to happen for vegans that don’t take dieting seriously.
+This is likely to happen for vegans that don’t plan their diet.

-Additionally, you have to ultimately understand how much calcium you need, the pros and cons of calcium supplements, and the difference between each calcium form, which I’ve overviewed in the later sections of this blog post.
+Additionally, you have to understand how much calcium you need, the pros and cons of calcium supplements, and the difference between each calcium form, which I’ve covered in the latter sections of this blog post.

 This Vitamin Code Raw calcium supplement is delivered to you with a blend of fruits and vegetables produced below 115º F, which means every nutrient comes with its natural co-factors, as well as live probiotics, enzymes, pretty much akin to raw foods.